© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Groes Las Prehistoric Settlement & Field System is a scheduled monument protected by Cadw under reference ME095.
 View the official record →

-Groes Las Prehistoric Settlement and Field System is a prehistoric domestic settlement in Meirionnydd, Wales, comprising hut circles and associated field boundaries that reflect patterns of occupation and land use during the later prehistoric period.
+Groes Las Prehistoric Settlement & Field System is a prehistoric domestic enclosure located in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME095.

 Groes Las Prehistoric Settlement & Field System dates from the prehistoric period, and is classified as a enclosed hut circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Groes Las Prehistoric Settlement & Field System is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME095.